asomasu2/comp423-course-notes/docs/tutorials/rust-setup.md

 If you want to set up a development container in the programming language Rust, you have come to the right place to learn!
 Before we start, here are a couple of prerequisites you must have before we dive right in!
 Much of the content before setting up the development environment cites the Mkdocs tutorial from Comp 423.

 - Install Visual Studio Code
+    - Install the Dev Containers extension for VS Code (Extensions > Type Dev Containers in the search bar and click the first option > Hit Install)
 - Install Git
 - Install Docker
 - Have a GitHub account